 Proper fish & chips from award-winning Brit chip shop

 worth flying 4000 miles for

+What’s the first thing us ex-pat Brits do as soon as we get “home”?
+Eat proper fish and chips, of course.
 And so, the minute we arrived back in lovely Luton, hubby and I headed straight to The Wigmore Fish & Chips Restaurant in Stopsley.

 We had vague memories of the takeaway chippy here from our days of living in Luton, and first heard about the new restaurant when it was recommended on Facebook (thanks Pauline).
 We later learned from our friends Paula and Del that it had won several awards for its fish and chips, which made us even more determined to check out the plaice (sorry, place!)